Mac Miller Arrested for DUI and Hit and Run

 Robin Marchant/Getty Images

-Mac Miller was arrested Thursday after allegedly crashing his car while he was under the influence and then fleeing the scene.
+Mac Miller was arrested Thursday after allegedly crashing his car while he was under the influence, then fleeing the scene.
 E!
-News confirmed with the LAPD that the 26-year-old rapper was driving in the San Fernando Valley around 1 a.m. when his 2016 G-Wagon hit a power pole, knocking it over.
-Miller and his two passengers allegedly fled the scene on foot.
+News confirmed with the LAPD that the 26-year-old rapper was driving in the San Fernando Valley just before 1 a.m. when his 2016 G-Wagon hit a pole, knocking it over.
+Miller and his two passengers then fled the scene on foot, police added.

 According to TMZ, which first reported news of the "Watching Movies" rapper's arrest, an eyewitness called the police and revealed which direction Miller and his passengers had gone.
 Cops arrived at the scene of the accident, ran the license plate and got Miller's address.
 They went to his home, where TMZ claimed Miller "confessed to driving drunk and fleeing the scene."

 E!
-News has not yet confirmed TMZ's report that Miller confessed.
+News has not confirmed TMZ's report that he confessed; Miller was arrested at 1:50 a.m.

 A spokesperson for the LAPD was unable to provide further comment on the arrest.